How not to let a niggling shoulder get in the way of your surf trip

 Release surrounding tissues with stretches

 - We all know that Yoga and Surfing are best friends, so if you can get along to a yoga class as often as possible then you’ll really feel the benefits out on the water.
 And whilst strong flows and Power yoga classes can be excellent for building your strength, core and balance pre surf trip, the likelihood is that you’ve probably done enough of this if you’re putting in some power hours out in the water whilst actually on your trip.
-Instead look for classes that slowly and gently release tight and tired muscles and tissues such as Yin Yoga or a Hatha flow class.
+Instead look for classes that slowly and gently release tight and tired muscles and tissues such as Yin Yoga or a Hatha Flow class.
 Also classes that focus on mobility work in which you take your joints safely through their full ROM can be very beneficial.
-Tai Chi or Qigong may be worth giving a go too if you can find a class.
+Tai Chi or Qigong are also fantastic moving meditations that open you up to The Flow and deepen your ind and body connection.

 If you can’t find a class to get to then these simple stretches for about 20 minutes a day should help to keep surfers shoulder at bay:

-- Seated neck stretch – Sit with one hand reaching behind you and the other grabbing that arms elbow, tilting your head to one side.
-With regards to your head,experiment with which side you feel the stretch on more and also with how much your chin is tucked into your chest or towards your shoulder.
+Sit with one hand reaching behind you and the other grabbing that arms elbow, tilting your head to one side.
+Experiment with which side you feel the stretch on more by trying your ear dropped towards one shoulder then the other, and also with how much your chin is tucked into your chest or rotated towards your shoulder.
 This moves the stretch between different neck muscles.
-Once you’ve found the sweet spot hold for 10-15 breaths and then repeat with the other arm.
+Once you’ve found the sweet spot hold for 10-15 breaths, trying to keep the shoulders down and relaxed, and then repeat with the other arm.

-- Spinal twist for releasing the thoracic spine and QL muscles – Lying on your back bend both knees and drop them to the right, bringing your arms out to a T or extending the left arm overhead.
+Lying on your back bend both knees and drop them to the right, bringing your arms out to a T or extending the left arm overhead.
 Look toward the left bringing your spine into a full rotation.
-Experiment with bringing your knees closer or further away from your torso and whether you want your knees grounded and your shoulder lifted or visavera.
+Experiment with bringing your knees closer or further away from your torso and whether you want your knees grounded and your shoulder lifted or vice versa.
 Hold for 2-5 minutes each side.

-- Chest opener – lying on the floor roll up a pillow or cushion so that your shoulder blades are elevated but your buttocks and back of your head are still on the floor.
+lying on the floor roll up a pillow or cushion so that your shoulder blades are elevated but your buttocks and back of your head are still on the floor.
 You can hold your arms out in a T shape with straight of bend elbows depending what is more comfy for you, to encourage a gentle opening across your chest.
-Stay here for 5 minutes meditating on the waves which you’ve caught that day.
+Stay here for 5 minutes, following the inward and outward flow of your breath and meditating on the waves which you’ve caught that day.

 Get a massage

 The best way to free up adhesions forming in your tissues is with a massage.
 A sports massage or deep tissue massage will work specifically on problem areas that have already started forming, just make sure you can rest afterwards and rehydrate with plenty of water.
-Or for general maintenance a more therapeutic bit of down time Swedish or Hot stone massages will help keep all the nutrients flowing to your muscles and tendons.
+Or for general maintenance and a bit of therapeutic down time, Swedish or Hot stone massages will help keep all the nutrients flowing to your muscles and tendons.

 Have a rest day

 Never underestimate the power of a rest day!
-Yes I know the temptation is to get out there and battle through any aches and pains in the name of a high wave count, but your really not going to do your body any favours with this approach.
-Your body is going to love you if you just give it a little break.
+Yes I know the temptation is to get out there and battle through any aches when the stoke is on, but there comes a point where pushing through starts becoming potentially injurious.
+Your body is going to love you if you just give it a little break and you’ll come back surfing stronger and fitter for it.
 Make sure you give yourself at least one full day a week to get in some extra Z’s, replenish your body with as much nutritious food as possible and read a good book or watch a surf movie or two.

-Emma from Ocean Flow Fitness; is a Qualified Sports Masseur, a 600 hr Certified Yoga Teacher and a passionate surf traveller.
+Emma from Ocean Flow Fitness is a Sports Masseur, a 700 hr Certified Yoga Teacher, a mixed movement aficionado and a passionate surf traveller.